A-F Accountability Ratings System

 - Postsecondary Readiness – Emphasizes the importance of earning a high school diploma that provides students with the foundation necessary for success in college, the workforce, job training programs, or the military

-Schools meeting a Met Standard rating are eligible for 7 distinctions
+Schools who met a Met Standard rating were eligible for 7 distinctions

 - Academic Achievement in Reading/English Language Arts (READING)

 - Academic Achievement in Science (SCIENCE)